Where to Stay in London

 Greenwich

 Would you like to stay a little bit outside London – where you will have the opportunity to explore top sights such as the Royal Observatory Greenwich and the famous Prime Meridian Line – and still have easy access to the rest of London by train, tube, bus or take a cruise from Greenwich to Westminster (affiliate link) on the River Thames?
-Do you fancy returning to green surroundings to chill after a long day of London sightseeing?
-In this case, Greenwich could be your first choice.
+Fancy returning to green surroundings to unwind after a long day of London sightseeing?
+Then Greenwich might just be your perfect choice.

 Famed for its Royal Observatory Greenwich, where the renowned Greenwich Mean Time is defined, Greenwich is the place where you will be able to stand with one leg on each side of the Prime Meridian Line!
 Moreover, you will, in addition to the planetarium, be able to explore England’s largest refracting telescope and a 4.5 billion-year-old asteroid.
 Afterwards, chill in Greenwich Park, the vast park surrounding the Royal Observatory – which, back in the day, used to be a hunting park!